Fort Salonga, New York: The hamlet's name

+Historically, Fort Salonga had its own post office.
+However, it closed sometime in the 1900s.
+Fort Solonga now shares the Northport 11768 zip code and is still recognized as acceptable mailing address alternative by the USA post office.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 25.7 km2, of which 25.5 km2 is land and 0.3 km2, or 1.12%, is water.

 The Fort Salonga CDP includes the hamlet of Crab Meadow.